posativ/weave-minimal/README.md

 -----------------------

 You need `python` ≥ 2.6 or ≥ 3.3.
 See `weave-minimal --help` for a list of parameters including a short description.
-As fast and lightweight WSGI server, [bjoern](https://github.com/jonashaag/bjoern) is supported out of the box.

     $ easy_install -U weave-minimal
     $ weave-minimal --enable-registration